 It turns out that the timing of light and dark is critical.

-All it takes is UV light in the morning to get the master clock working.
+All it takes is sunshine morning to get the master clock working.

 In my case, my best days start out with a cup of bulletproof coffee and the morning paper, sitting in a chair on the lawn where the first rays of morning appear.
 Barefoot, of course, to plug into the antioxidant electron power of grounding.